OpenLocalizationTestOrg/migrationtest_microsoftIntune/CapsToOps0322_MicrosoftIntune/v1/Topic/Company-Portal-Frequently-Asked-Questions.md

 ### <a name="BKMK_CantSeeDevices"></a>Why don’t I see all of my devices in the company portal?
 In order to see a device, it must be added to the company portal.
 Browse to the company portal as directed by your administrator and follow the steps for your device.
 You also won’t see devices that are owned and managed by your company.

+### <a name="BKMK_compliance_state_unknown"></a>I get a "Compliance State is Unknown" message
+Intune is trying to evaluate whether your device is in compliance with policies that your IT administrator has set.
+If this takes more than a few minutes, try tapping **Check Compliance**.
+If that doesn't work after a few more minutes, contact your IT administrator for help.

 ### <a name="BKMK_InstallNewVersion"></a>I need to install a new version of the company portal
 If your version of the company portal is no longer supported, or there is a newer version of the company portal available, use the following procedures to update your device.